Leukemia: Hairy cell

 People who need treatment usually receive either one week of cladribine, given daily by intravenous infusion or a simple injection under the skin, or six months of pentostatin, given every four weeks by intravenous infusion.
 In most cases, one round of treatment will produce a prolonged remission.

 Other treatments include rituximab infusion or self-injection with Interferon-alpha.
 In limited cases, the person may benefit from splenectomy (removal of the spleen).
 These treatments are not typically given as the first treatment because their success rates are lower than cladribine or pentostatin.

 T-cell prolymphocytic

 Most people with T-cell prolymphocytic leukemia, a rare and aggressive leukemia with a median survival of less than one year, require immediate treatment.

 T-cell prolymphocytic leukemia is difficult to treat, and it does not respond to most available chemotherapeutic drugs.
 Many different treatments have been attempted, with limited success in certain people: purine analogues (pentostatin, fludarabine, cladribine), chlorambucil, and various forms of combination chemotherapy (cyclophosphamide, doxorubicin, vincristine, prednisone CHOP, cyclophosphamide, vincristine, prednisone [COP], vincristine, doxorubicin, prednisone, etoposide, cyclophosphamide, bleomycin VAPEC-B).
 Alemtuzumab (Campath), a monoclonal antibody that attacks white blood cells, has been used in treatment with greater success than previous options.

 Some people who successfully respond to treatment also undergo stem cell transplantation to consolidate the response.

 Juvenile myelomonocytic

 Treatment for juvenile myelomonocytic leukemia can include splenectomy, chemotherapy, and bone marrow transplantation.

-Teeth

-Before dental work it is recommended that the person's physician be consulted.
-Dental work is recommended before chemotherapy or radiation therapy.
-Those in remission can be treated per normal.